Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 For Valentine’s day, I used the same method below to decorate a glass block with vinyl for my hubby using these free SVG files for Cricut.
 If you love free files, make sure to browse all my free SVG files.

 I have a full step by step video tutorial for you below and printable directions at the bottom, so make sure to check them both out.
-As I said, this is a quick and easy project.
-Great for Cricut beginners!
-For more Cricut inspiration, browse my ultimate resource of Cricut ideas.

 How to Frost a Glass Block